-If 2 or more individuals invest in a project, the overall limit of qualifying expenditure remains at €400k.
-So if one individual invested €200k and the other individual invested €600k (a ratio of 1:3) the amount of qualifying expenditure is likely to be split in the same ratio.
-In this case one investor would have €100k of qualifying expenditure and the other €300k.
+If 2 or more individuals invest in a project, the amount of expenditure that qualifies for relief remains at €400k.
+So if one individual invested €200k and the other individual invested €600k (a ratio of 1:3) the amount of expenditure that can qualify for relief is likely to be split in the same ratio.
+In this case one investor would have €100k of expenditure and the other €300k.
 The legislation does not actually specify how the expenditure should be split but it does set the overall limit.
 From the point of view of the Exchequer, the cost is the same.

 Individuals and companies investing together.

-There is a formula in the legislation to help decide how to allocate the expenditure that can qualify for relief where individuals and companies invest together
+There are formulas in the legislation to help decide how to allocate the expenditure that can qualify for relief where individuals and companies invest together

 (A x 50%) + (B x 12.5%) cannot exceed €200k.

 A is the aggregate of qualifying expenditure by individuals, and

 B is the aggregate of qualifying expenditure by companies trading from the premises.

 (A x 50%) + (B x 25%) cannot exceed €200k.